PolPinol/Daily-Sudoku-App/README.md

 # Sudoku App iOS
 This is a simple Sudoku app for iOS.
-It is written in Flutter and uses the sudoku-api.vercel.app API to generate the puzzles.
+It is written in Dart using Flutter and the sudoku-api.vercel.app API to generate the puzzles.

 ## Features
 A sudoku every day with ranking and challenges:

+* Daily Sudoku
+* Ranking
+* Challenges
+* User profile

 ## Screenshots